RichardoC/kube-audit-rest/README.md

 ## What this isn't

 A filtering/redaction/forwarder system.
-That's for the user to do.
+There are so many variants and each team does this differently that it's not possible to offer all options.
+Examples of using this with Elastic Search can be found in `examples/full-elastic-stack/README.md`

 ## Kubernetes distribution compatibility